GeoffDuniam/DataModellingSupplementary/README.md

   * Examples of the SQL ode used to create training set tables pivoted into feature vector arrays
   * Examples of the SQL used to create the calculated fields and time intervals.
   * Examples of the techniques used to pad the feature vectors to a predetermined limit

+  ### Table augmentation notebooks
   * Examples of the code used to augment a training set and instantiate these changes into a table.

-  ### Table augmentation notebooks

   ### Source code for the python analysis programs
+  * All test program listings

   ### Miscellaenous